Tea-garden community: Demand for Scheduled Tribe status

+The prolonged controversy regarding the inclusion of Adivasis in the Scheduled Tribes list gave rise to several militant and protest organisations on both sides, leading to incidents of violence, killings, and displacement.
+Political parties have at times extended intermittent support for the inclusion of Adivasis, particularly during elections; however, such efforts have often fallen through due to constitutional constraints and opposing political pressures.
+For instance, on 1 August 1977, the Government of Assam recommended nine notable tribes including Gond, Munda, Oraon, Santhal, Saora, Pan, Praja, Bhil and Koya for inclusion in the list; however, the Registrar General of India (RGI) did not concur with the proposal.
+Similarly, in 2011, the Government of Assam constituted an three members expert committee to assess the demands of the Adivasi communities for Scheduled Tribe recognition.
+The committee identified 36 groups as Scheduled Tribes, 27 as Scheduled Castes and 11 as Other Backward Classes in their respective states of origin, thus fulfilling the eligibility criteria and recommending their inclusion in Assam’s Scheduled Tribes list.
+The state government subsequently forwarded the proposal of 36 tribal groups to the Ministry of Tribal Affairs and the RGI.
+However, the RGI maintained its earlier position, stating:

 According to S.D.
-Pando, one of the three members of a panel set up by the Assam government to write an ethnographic report on the community, Among the 96 ethnic groups who are officially listed as 'Tea-tribes' in Assam, nearly 40 are recognised as "Tribals" or Scheduled Tribes (ST) in other parts of India while the "non-tribals" among the Tea-garden community distributed in 50 groups are categorized as Scheduled castes (SC) and Other Backward classes (OBC) in states outside Assam like Jharkhand and Odisha.
-The population of these 50 "non-tribals" ethnic groups is less than two lakhs(200,000) according to government estimates compared to the substantially higher population of the 40 "tribal" groups.
+Pando, one of the three members of the expert committee reported that among the 96 ethnic groups who are officially listed as Tea-tribes in Assam, nearly 40 are recognised as "Tribals" or Scheduled Tribes (ST) in other parts of India, while the "non-tribals" among the Tea-garden community distributed in 50 groups are categorized as Scheduled castes (SC) and Other Backward classes (OBC) in states outside Assam like Jharkhand and Odisha.
+The population of these 50 "non-tribals" ethnic groups is less than two lakhs (200,000), according to government estimates compared to the substantially higher population of the 40 "tribal" groups.